DEPARTMENT OF HEALTH AND HUMAN SERVICES

 Pediatric Development and Rehabilitation from Injury

 NICHD studies of brain development shed light on how human brains function, including insights into abnormal function, so that effective interventions can be developed.
-One new study found that overweight or obese children are slower than children of healthy weight to recognize when they have made an error, and are slower to correct that error.
-Although the effects of childhood obesity on later chronic health conditions has been well documented, this is one of the first studies to show that being overweight can affect how well a child organizes and prioritizes thoughts.
+One new study found that children who have overweight or obesity are slower than children with healthy weight to recognize when they have made an error, and are slower to correct that error.
+Although the effects of childhood obesity on later chronic health conditions has been well documented, this is one of the first studies to show that having overweight can affect how well a child organizes and prioritizes thoughts.

 Other NICHD-funded researchers used new technologies to track myelination, the development of the brain’s “white matter,” in children from kindergarten through third grade.
 The developmental course of the children’s white matter predicted ability to read, raising the possibility that this method could be used to diagnose children with dyslexia and other reading disorders before they experience problems in school.